By Jeff White (jwhite@virginia.edu)

 VirginiaSports.com

-CHARLOTTESVILLE, Va. — When she’s healthy, Paris Clark is a blur on the court, showing off athleticism that can make it difficult for opponents to bring the basketball up the court and to keep her away from the hoop.
+CHARLOTTESVILLE, Va. — When she’s healthy, Paris Clark is a blur on the court, showing off the athleticism that can make it difficult for opponents to get past her and, at the other end, to keep her away from the hoop.

 Even at less than 100 percent, Clark finds way to contribute, as she showed last season.
 Injuries sidelined for her six games, and the 5-foot-8 guard felt pain in her ankle when she was able to play, but she never made excuses for her periods of inconsistency.